Best SaaS Management Platforms: Features, Comparison & Selection Guide

 A SaaS management platform is an enterprise software solution that provides visibility, control, and optimization across an organization's entire portfolio of software-as-a-service applications.

-Unlike point solutions that address specific challenges (such as license management, expense tracking, and security), a comprehensive SaaS management platform integrates multiple functions into a unified system.
+Unlike point solutions that address specific challenges (license management, expense tracking, security), a comprehensive SaaS management platform integrates multiple functions into a unified system untangling the complexity of today's software ecosystems and providing the insights and controls needed for smarter, more efficient software usage.

 Core Functions of a SaaS Management Platform